Origin Connection Settings

 By default, Web Filtering Proxy uses TLS 1.0+ protocol to connect to origin servers.
 As more and more web sites move to TLS1.2+ nowadays it is recommended to switch this setting to the upper value.
 If you desire to limit the ciphers and cipher suits used for the upstream connections you can type those in the corresponding text fields.

-The application currently uses the CCADB provided by Mozilla as a database of trusted root certificates.
+The application can use the CCADB provided by Mozilla as a database of trusted root certificates.
 The database file is stored in

-C:\ProgramData\Diladele\WebFilteringProxy\var\spool\ccadb\ccadb.pem and is automatically updated from time to time.
-We are currently working on using the Microsoft Windows built-in system certificate store for origin connections but currently this functionality is still considered experimental and disabled by default.
+C:\ProgramData\Diladele\WebProxy\N.N\var\spool\ccadb\ccadb.pem and is automatically updated from time to time.
+The latest version of the program is also able to utilize the Microsoft Windows built-in system certificate store for verifying origin connections.

 Sometimes the web site administrators configure their sites not completely correctly and web server does not send the chain of intermediate certificates to the connecting client.
 It might result into